 - Ensuring that any alterations or repair work conducted on affected cars will result in the emissions performance matching EU emissions limits based on real world performance without negative impact on the cars fuel consumption, durability or performance or any other feature.

-- The type approval law currently on the table provides for a more robust market surveillance mechanism (incl. conformity-testing in-use vehicles and spot checks conducted by independent testing services and overseen by EU authorities).
+- The type approval and market surveillance law which was adopted in April 2018 provides for a more robust market surveillance mechanism (incl. conformity-testing in-use vehicles and spot checks conducted by independent testing services and overseen by EU authorities).

 In addition, the EU Commission should finally recognise that judicial collective redress procedures are the only way for consumers to obtain compensation in certain situations as in the VW fraud.
-With this in mind, we expect that the Commission will not delay the assessment of the 2013 Recommendation on horizontal principles for collective redress and will include the planning for further measures in their conclusions.
+The recent EU Commission “New Deal for Consumers” proposing a collective redress tool is an important first step in this direction.

 To provide you with the latest information on the emissions scandal, BEUC has composed this dedicated webpage as well as a Q&A, emphasising – amongst others – how European consumers are affected and what their rights are.